Marie Daulne: Adventures in Afropea 1

+Sabsylma

+Their next album, Sabsylma, was released in 1994.
+It contained music with Indian, Moroccan and Australian influences and earned Zap Mama a Grammy nomination for Best World Music Album.
+Daulne explained that the sharper sound of Sabsylma was due to the influence of American music and exposure to the hectic sounds from being on the road.
+Daulne also broadened her music to embrace other cultures on Sabsylma.

 Daulne used an organic process to improvise her music in the studio.
-"I'm always looking for sounds.
-Most of the time, I work with colors.
-Each sound needs different colors of voices.
-I dissect sounds, cut them in little pieces, order them, and reassemble them," says Daulne.
-"The songs themselves come about in a very organic, improvising way.
-During the rehearsals, we light some candles, start a tape-recorder, close our eyes, and start making up a story.
+According to Daulne, "[d]uring the rehearsals, we light some candles, start a tape-recorder, close our eyes, and start making up a story.
 On that, we start adding sounds.
 We let ourselves go.
 We are carried away by the music."

+Zap Mama was invited to perform with the Neville Brothers, Ai Jarreau and Bobby Mcferrin.
+Zap Mama has toured the United States, Japan and Europe.
+The group also contributed to the soundtrack of Mathieu Kassovitch's film La Haine.

-At the same time Sabsylma was being created, Director Violaine de Villers made a documentary, Mizike Mama, (1993) that presents a group portrait of Zap Mama.
-The film focuses on Daulne and discusses the implications of membership in a racially mixed group that consciously fuses African rhythms and vocal tones with European polyphony.
+While Sabsylma was being created, Director Violaine de Villers made a documentary, Mizike Mama (1993), that presents a group portrait of Zap Mama.
+The film focuses on Daulne and discusses the implications of membership in a racially mixed group that fuses African rhythms and vocal tones with European polyphony.
 The documentary won the International Visual Music award for Best Popular Music TV Documentary.

+In 1995, Marie Daulne signed, co-created and performed an advert for Coca-Cola which was broadcast worldwide during the 1996 Summer Olympics in Atlanta (single: Brrlak /Take me KoKo).